Ironhead Engine Assembly 1977-1985

 Outer Sprocket Seal

-The outer sprocket seal can be installed with the 97081-54 tool.
+The outer sprocket seal can be installed with the same tool used for outer bearing.

 With the flywheel assembly installed back into the left engine case, prop it up on blocks of wood.